SSexpl/online-voting-app/README.md

 <h1>Group 3</h1>

-# SWE_Online-Voting-App
+# Online_Voting_App

-Online voting App created as a part of final project for Software Engineering Course
+Online voting App created as a part of project for our TARP project.